Allchorne3/gearset-project/Read-Me.md

 ```
 <br>

 > **Extra:** this website is also hosted via netlify.
 Once you push any changes to the github repo, the live website will automatically update via the "npm run build-prod" script found in package.json.
-You can view the website [Click here](https://allchorne-gs-assessment.netlify.app).<br><br> Or visit: https://allchorne-gs-assessment.netlify.app
+You can view the website on your phone if you [Click here](https://allchorne-gs-assessment.netlify.app).<br><br> Or visit: https://allchorne-gs-assessment.netlify.app